“The best thing about flying first class was that you could be as nutty as a fruitcake and were still treated as the Queen of Sheba.”

 Sarah Kate Lynch

-Why Buying the Cheapest Airfare Maybe a Mistake
+Why Sometimes Choosing the Cheapest Airfare is a Mistake

 The airline pricing system may serve airlines well.
-But it does not really serve customers.
-For all intents and purposes, it means that customers increasingly must trade inconvenience for the cheapest airfare.
+But it does not serve customers, so customers increasingly must trade inconvenience for the cheapest airfare.

 Until eight years ago, I was always willing to do almost anything to get the cheapest airfare.
 However, I have decided that sometimes the sacrifices required to get the most economical tickets are not worth the cost savings.